- Did I get on the Instant Pot Train Early?

 And I’m telling you – it is.
 In some ways.

-An Instant Pot not going to plan your meals and make everything in 9 minutes start to finish.
+An Instant Pot is not going to plan your meals and make everything in 9 minutes start to finish.
 It’s really easy to over-steam your veggies and it’s not any faster on THAT task.

 The Instant Pot cooks normally-slow-cooker meats in under an hour.